-Please therefore check with Zoning Counter (County Building, Fourth Floor, Planning Department) before you ERECT, CONSTRUCT, ENLARGE ALTER, REPAIR, MOVE, IMPROVE, REMOVE, CONVERT, or DEMOLISH any building or structure.
+Please check with Zoning Counter (email firstname.lastname@example.org or schedule a phone or in person appointment here) before you ERECT, CONSTRUCT, ENLARGE ALTER, REPAIR, MOVE, IMPROVE, REMOVE, CONVERT, or DEMOLISH any building or structure.
 Work exempted from building permit requirements may require another type of permit or technical review and the Zoning Counter can provide you with this information.

-If after checking with Zoning, you find that no other permit or technical review is required, you may perform the following work without a building permit:
+If you meet the criteria, you may perform the following work without a building permit:

 1. ACCESSORY STRUCTURES:

-One-story, detached accessory buildings used as tool sheds, playhouses and similar uses, when located on a parcel which contains an existing single-family dwelling and/or garage, provided that the FLOOR AREA DOES NOT EXCEED 120 SQ.
-FT. and that the HEIGHT ABOVE GRADE AS DEFINED IN THE ZONING ORDINANCE DOES NOT EXCEED 10 FEET.
+One-story, detached accessory buildings used as tool sheds, playhouses, and similar uses, when located on a parcel which contains an existing single-family dwelling and/or garage, provided that the FLOOR AREA DOES NOT EXCEED 120 square feet and the HEIGHT does not exceed 10 feet.

-- When electrical, plumbing, or mechanical work in connection with such structures is done, the appropriate electrical, plumbing, or mechanical permit must be obtained, but a building permit is not required for the structure itself.
+2. When electrical, plumbing, or mechanical work in connection with unpermitted structures is done, the appropriate electrical, plumbing, or mechanical permit must be obtained, but a building permit is not required for the structure itself.